Want to Take Better Photos? This is How I Take Photographs #1

 Number 10 Was My Winner

 Number ten made my day.
 Just as he came into focus his axle snapped and he lost his wheel.
-Timing was perfect for me, not so good for him.
+The timing was perfect for me, not so good for him.
 Though at the instant I took this photo he was not yet aware of his problem.

 My problem was the solid teak wood wheel was free and coming straight at me.
 I had people directly behind me and was wedged in by the track barrier to my left and a tripod on my right.
 Sensing pending danger I lifted my tripod, (which had another camera on it,) and lifted my left leg.
 I felt the wheel brush the inside of the right leg of my jeans.
 A few centimeters closer and it probably would have broken my leg.
 At least I would have had the photo!